 This beach is super centrical, well maintained and safe.
 It is an open and wide beach so certain bad weather conditions can affect El Postiguet but are not common during summer.

 The southern part of the beach, closer to the city centre will be usually more crowded.
 More tourists and young people in groups will extend the towels in this first half of the beach.
 The second half of the beach is usually used by older people and families.

-The location makes it super convenient for people living or staying at the centre of Alicante hence this beach is recommended for everyone who doesn’t want to commute and don’t mind being on a slightly touristic beach that can get busy at peak times.
+The location makes it super convenient for people living or staying in the centre of Alicante hence this beach is recommended for everyone who doesn’t want to commute and doesn’t mind being on a slightly touristic beach that can get busy at peak times.